FrankLaVigne/WiFIScannerUWP/README.md

 Code for an upcoming article/talk on IoT and UWP

 ##Purpose
 This project has several purposes.
-They will be enumerated ere.
+They will be enumerated here.